hindu-comm/weblogs/manasataramgini/2020/08/2020-08-10_winners-and-losers.md

 Jews and Poles of about a 6 million each and by the Hindus of about 2.5 million.”

-M: “After all much as tyrant Akbar’s shaikh-s celebrated the deaths of the Kaffirs and fired randomly into their midst as Mana Siṃha engaged the valiant Pratāpa Siṃha, the Anglo-Saxons cheered on as the fascist-Soviet clash played out acknowledging that a death on either side was gain for them.”
+M: “After all much as tyrant Akbar’s Sufi shaikh-s celebrated the deaths of the Kaffirs and fired randomly into their midst as Mana Siṃha engaged the valiant Pratāpa Siṃha, the Anglo-Saxons cheered on as the fascist-Soviet clash played out acknowledging that a death on either side was gain for them.”